jmhooper/JavaImageFilters/README.md

 ## Filters

-Right now there are only 2 filters.
-Hopefully more will follow.

 ### Rainbow

 This filter adjusts the the hue of pixels in the image based on where the pixel is horizontally.